Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 In your Tangerine data, you will find a number of ‘timestamp’ variables.
-There will be one timestamp variable for each subtest in your assessment, and each of these ‘timestamsp’ will be taken at the point when the ‘Next’ button has been pressed to advance between subtests, as this is the time when Tangerine is saving your data.
-The Epoch timestamp value itself is the number of milliseconds that have elapsed between January 1, 1970 and the point in time when the timestamp was generated.
+There will be one timestamp variable for each subtest in your assessment, and each of these ‘timestamps’ will be taken at the point when the ‘Next’ button has been pressed to advance between subtests, as this is the time when Tangerine is saving your data.
+The Epoch timestamp value itself is the number of milliseconds that have elapsed between 12:00am on January 1, 1970 (GMT +0) and the point in time when the timestamp was generated.

 To convert the Epoch timestamp into a human-readable time, you can either convert it yourself or try an online converter (searching for